 Free weights vs machines — pros, cons, and which one reigns supreme?

 From enhancing bone density to increasing muscle mass, these training tools are powerhouses of physical benefits.
+But which one is better?
+This blog will cover Free weights vs machines — pros, cons, and which one reigns supreme?

 What’s The Difference Between Resistance Machines & Free Weights